jschwarzwalder/aws-sdk-php/docs/guide/promises.rst

         'tables'  => $ddb->listTablesAsync(),
     ];

-    // Wait on both promises to complete and return the results.
+    // Wait on both promises to complete and return the results
     $results = Promise\unwrap($promises);

-    // Notice that this method will maintain the input array keys. var_dump($results['buckets']->toArray());
+    // Notice that this method will maintain the input array keys var_dump($results['buckets']->toArray());
     var_dump($results['tables']->toArray());

 .. tip::

-    The :ref:`CommandPool <command_pool>` provide a more powerful mechanism for executing multiple API operations concurrently.
+    The :ref:`CommandPool <command_pool>` provides a more powerful mechanism for executing multiple API operations concurrently.

-Chaining promises
+Chaining Promises
 -----------------

 One of the best aspects of promises is that they are composable, allowing you